 Introduction to problem solving using computers - top down and modular design; implementation in a procedural programming language - control structures, data structures, subprograms; application to simple numerical methods, modelling and simulation in the sciences; use of library subprograms.
-This course is intended for students in the Faculty of Pure and Applied Science and students in the BA Applied Math program.
+This course is intended for students in the Faculty of Science and Engineering and students in the BA Applied Math program.

-Note: This course is not open to any student who has passed or is taking COSC1020 3.0.
-This course counts as elective credits towards satisfying Faculty degree requirements but does not count as Computer Science major credits.
+Note: This course counts as elective credits towards satisfying Faculty degree requirements but does not count as Computer Science major credits.